Lausbert/monee-app/_pages/privacypolicy.md

 #### Type and purpose of processing:

 When using the app data is automatically collected.
-That includes:
+That may include:

 - App-instance identifier
 - Vendor identifier